phiamo/MopaBootstrapBundle/README.md

 Included Features
 -----------------

-* Bootstrap Version detection via Composer Brigde
+* Bootstrap Version detection via Composer Bridge
 * Twig Extensions and templates for use with symfony2 Form component
   * control your form either via the form builder or the template engine
   * control nearly every bootstrap2 form feature